apache/incubator-retired-amaterasu/docs/docs/config.md

 ```

 #### Detailed configuration
-Below are the different types of datasets and their corresponding configuration options.
+Amaterasu supports different types of datasets and their corresponding configuration options.
 Do note that different Apache Amaterasu frameworks may have their take on the configurations below.
 ##### File
-The following formats are currently supported - JSON, parquet, CSV, ORC.
+Currently, the following formats are supported - JSON, parquet, CSV, ORC.

 The following storage types are currently supported - s3, azure blob storage, file system, HDFS.